sortmerna/sortmerna/README.md

 	tmp\
 	usr\
 ```
-You can use either `bash.exe` or native Windows CMD `cmd.exe'.
+You can use either `bash.exe` or native Windows CMD `cmd.exe`.

-If you choose to work directly with CMD, add the following to your path:
+If you choose to work with CMD, add the following to your path:

 ```
 set GIT_HOME=C:\libs\git-2.16.2-64